 ZenLedger makes it easy to aggregate transactions across multiple exchanges and offline wallets, as well as auto calculate your capital gains or losses.
 Since the entire process is automated, there's a defensible approach and audit trail in place in case tax authorities have any questions.
 While ZenLedger doesn't cover the Canadian market right now, we plan on doing so soon — so stay tuned!

 The Bottom Line

 Canada's crypto tax laws mirror those of many other countries, including the United States.
-Of course, these regulations are constantly changing as the crypto market evolves into both an important asset class and medium of exchange.
+Of course, these regulations are constantly changing as the crypto market evolves into both an important asset class and a medium of exchange.
 Traders and investors should keep an eye on these changes to avoid running into trouble when tax time comes around.

-It's important to consult with a trusted financial advisor when preparing your taxes in order to avoid any confusion and ensure that you're complying with the latest guidelines.
+It's important to consult with a trusted financial advisor when preparing your crypto taxes in order to avoid any confusion and ensure that you're complying with the latest guidelines.